dungwinux/-blog/_posts/2024-11-21-opencv-python.md

 Now, many online solutions are pretty manual: `git clone`, `apt install`, etc. Instead, I devised a solution that utilizes the tools for Python: `pip` and `conda`. (`mamba` is `conda`-compatible, so the instructions apply to `mamba` as well)

 First, we create a new environment using `conda`.
 Here I chose the name _compvision_ and selected python 3.11.
-Since NVIDIA has provided conda package for the SDK, I also added it in the command:
+Since NVIDIA has provided conda package for the CUDA SDK, I include it in the command:

 ```bash
 conda create -n compvision python=3.11 cuda cudnn -c nvidia